-Article written by Elizabeth Sanger, a software developer at Core10.
+Article written by Elizabeth Sanger.

 For those with even peripheral exposure to the language of web development, the term “web component” likely has some resonance.
 The modern web is increasingly reliant on component-driven architectures, including popular frameworks like React and Angular, both of which derive much of their utility by leveraging declarative HTML via encapsulated and reusable components.
 However, “pure” web components, while by no means incompatible with the components used by web frameworks like Angular and React, are slightly different.